MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 {{!ECHO}}, including the redundant length prefix.
 In presentation format, the value is encoded in {{!base64=RFC4648}}.

+When ECHO is in use, the TLS ClientHello is divided into an unencrypted "outer" and an encrypted "inner" ClientHello.
+The outer ClientHello is an implementation detail of ECHO, and its contents are controlled by the ECHOConfig in accordance with {{ECHO}}.
+The inner ClientHello is used for establishing a connection to the service, so its contents may be influenced by other SVCB parameters.
+For example, the requirements on the ProtocolNameList in {{alpn-key}} apply only to the inner ClientHello.
+Similarly, it is the inner ClientHello whose Server Name Indication identifies the origin.

 ## Client behavior {#echo-client-behavior}

 The general client behavior specified in {{client-behavior}} permits clients